khulnasoft/integrations-core/dotnetclr/README.md

 ### Installation

-The .NET CLR check is included in the [Datadog Agent][1] package.
+The .NET CLR check is included in the [Khulnasoft Agent][1] package.
 No additional installation is needed on your server.

 ### Configuration